Rosie O’Donnell Rallies Anti-Trump Celebrities To ‘Make A New Ending’

 — billboard (@billboard) January 3, 2017

-Earlier in 2015, Trump had referred to Rosie O’Donnell as “fat” and a “slob” when the comedian had criticized him for using derogatory language against women.
+Earlier in 2015, Trump referred to Rosie O’Donnell as “fat” and a “slob” when the comedian criticized him for using derogatory language against women.

-Rosie O’Donnell and the President-elect have been taking shots at each for over a decade, ever since O’Donnell attacked Trump for refusing to fire Tara Conner, the former Miss USA who was caught in the act of underage drinking and drug abuse.
+Rosie O’Donnell and the president-elect have been taking shots at each for over a decade, ever since O’Donnell attacked Trump for refusing to fire Tara Conner, the former Miss USA who was caught in the act of underage drinking and drug abuse.

-More recently, Rosie O’Donnell was at loggerheads with Melania Trump who took offense at O’Donnell’s suggestion that Barron Trump might have autism.
+More recently, Rosie O’Donnell was at loggerheads with Melania Trump, who took offense at O’Donnell’s suggestion that Barron Trump might have autism.
 According to the International Business Times, Rosie O’Donnell revealed that her she could easily identify the symptoms of autism as her own daughter has been diagnosed with the medical condition.

 “Here is how it went down.
 My 3.5 year old daughter Dakota was diagnosed in September with HFA — high functioning autism.
 I have been immersed in that world/reality since learning — reading — asking questions.
 It’s all autism — all the time for the newly diagnosed.”